iankoulski/do-git/README.md

 # do-git
-A [do-framework](https://bit.ly/do-framework) project to build a git container and run git commands.
+A [do-framework](https://bit.ly/do-framework) [project](https://github.com/iankoulski/do-git) to build a git container based on Alpine and run git commands.
+This container also has a utility to download folders from github to a specified destination.

 # Build